Federal Employment | Federal Government Careers

 thousands of overseas employment opportunities.

-Twelve federal agencies and departments offer employment abroad for over
+Twelve federal agencies and departments offer federal careers abroad for over

 The Washington DC, Maryland, and Virginia metropolitan area has the largest number of federal workers,